PhoenixTales/phoenix-docs/lore/cults.md

 ## Orcish Shamanism

-``TODO: Write on shamanism and Vodoo here.``
+``TODO: Write on shamanism and voodoo here.``

 ## Cultic Practices

-``TODO: Describe how the cults are practiced and how they find concrete expression in the everyday life of the peopls based on the findings in /gods``
+``TODO: Describe how the cults are practised and how they find concrete expression in the everyday life of the people based on the findings in /gods``